Skip to footer content

 Method 1: NuGet Package Manager

-For using NuGet Package Manager, follow the given steps to open the Package Manager Tab.
+To use NuGet Package Manager, follow the given steps to open the Package Manager Tab.

 • Now go to the Browse tab and search for IronPDF.

-• Select IronPDF from search results and click on Install.
+• Select IronPDF from the search results and click on Install.
 This will install the IronPDF library allowing the project to be used with the IronPDF library.

 Method 2: NuGet Package Manager Console